Foguang Temple: The present

 Beginning in 2005, Global Heritage Fund (GHF), in partnership with Tsinghua University (Beijing), has been working to conserve the cultural heritage of Foguang Temple's Dongda Hall.
 The hall has not had any restoration work done since the 17th century, and suffers from water damage and rotting beams.
 Despite the temple undergoing restoration, it is still open to the public.

 On June 26, 2009, the temple was inscribed as part of the Mount Wutai UNESCO World Heritage Site.

+In 2025, the temple was selected for the UNESCO World Heritage Volunteers (WHV) Initiative as part of the 2025 campaign themed "Working on the Future."
+Announced at the 1st International Forum on Protecting Historic Buildings under Climate Change and Sustainable Development held in Taiyuan on 21 May, the project focuses on training young volunteers on the temple's history and climate-related risks, fostering public education and collaboration between official institutions and civil society in heritage conservation.
+It was one of 89 projects approved across 41 countries, and one of nine selected in China.